7 Fun Things to Do in Gwangalli Beach (+ at Night)

 The city recently installed benches along the sand overlooking the beach.

-You’ll see people sitting during the day and night.
+You’ll find people relaxing there both during the day and at night.

 7. Take a Busan Night Tour